FHappy/Morning-Exercises/README.md

 # Morning-Exercises for Atl WDI-10

-These are a collection of random logic puzzles I found online and wrote tests for so you can see whether or not you got the answer correct.
+These are a collection of random logic problems I found online and wrote tests for so you can see whether or not you got the answer correct.
-Like everything else in coding, there are a million different ways to solve a problem and __no particularly correct answer__.
+Like everything else in coding, there are a million different ways to solve a problem and _no particularly correct answer_.
 Having said that, you should strive to write **DRY** and readable code.
 I've ranked these according to difficulty, none of these are extremely hard.
 If you find this fun, I can make some hard problems as well.